 Even if you’re not normally a fan of the dramatic arts, this satire Korean cooking show is huge fun for all ages one of the must-see tourist attractions in Hongdae.

-The performance at the Hongdae NANTA Theatre is, like the famous Blue Man Group, completely non-verbal.
+The performance at the NANTA Theatre is, like the famous Blue Man Group, completely non-verbal.

 It relies solely on the dramatic expressions of the talented actors and actresses to draw the audience in.
 No doubt this show is one of the top things to see in Hongdae and will have you in stitches from beginning to end!

-If you grab one of the front seats at the Hongdae NANTA Theatre, don’t be surprised if you get chosen to join in on the act.
+If you grab one of the front seats, don’t be surprised if you get chosen to join in on the act.

 - Address: 29, Yanghwa-ro 16-gil, Mapo-gu, Seoul